Source basics

 standard

 : In this flow, which mainly applies to credit cards, you obtain a customer's payment details on your storefront and submit this information to Digital River.
 The customer is never required to leave your website during the checkout process.
-The customer requires no additional action after they submit their information, and a charge can be created immediatelyredirect
+The customer requires no additional action after they submit their information, and a charge can be created immediately

 : This authentication flow type lets you obtain a customer's payment data on your storefront.
 You then redirect them to the payment method's website, asking them to authorize the transaction.
 Once the authorization is confirmed, a charge can be created.
-We recommend you adhere to these guidelines when using redirect payment methods.receiver
+We recommend you adhere to these guidelines when using redirect payment methods.

 : This flow type requires that a customer push funds to an account before a charge can be created.
 Bank and wire transfers are two common payment methods that use this authentication flow.